david-fisher/320-S21-Track1/README.md

 ### How to use docker-compose to build and run the web application

-1. After cloning the repo to your local machine, update the .env file in the root directory of the project with the configuration settings of your database
+1. After following the steps outlined above, type _docker-compose up -d_ in your terminal window.
+The _-d_ argument ensures that the containers spin up in the background and the terminal instance can be further used to run other commands.
-2. Since we have 3 different frontend components configured in one docker-compose file, if we run docker-compose up, we end up getting a timeout error.
+2. Since we have 3 different frontend components configured in one docker-compose file, there's a possibility, albeit remote, that if we run _docker-compose up -d_, we end up getting a timeout error for the frontend services.
 To remedy that, restart docker and paste these 2 commands in your terminal window:
-###### export DOCKER_CLIENT_TIMEOUT=120
+###### _export DOCKER_CLIENT_TIMEOUT=120_
-###### export COMPOSE_HTTP_TIMEOUT=120
+###### _export COMPOSE_HTTP_TIMEOUT=120_

+The default timeout value is 60 and these commands will double it.
+It might need to be adjusted to an even higher value depending on your system.

-3. Run docker-compose up
+Run _docker-compose up -d_ again.

 ### Once every component is built, the landing page will be accessible at http://localhost:3006